structurizr/structurizr.github.io/java/component/introduction.md

 Imagine that all the Java classes, interfaces, and enums from the application have been loaded into a data store.
 What query could we use to find these types?

-In this particular example, you have a couple of options, both of which would work equally well:
+In this particular example, you have a few options, both of which would work equally well:

 1. Find all types that have been annotated with Spring's `@Controller` annotation.
 2. Find all types where the name matches the `.*Controller` regular expression.
+3. Find all types where the name ends `Controller`.

 Repeating the process for the data repositories, we have: